devicetree-org/devicetree-specification/source/chapter3-devicenodes.rst

                                                        the client program.
 The value could
                                                        potentially be a null string if no boot arguments are required.
+   ``bootsource``          O     ``<string>``          A string that specifies the full path to the
+                                                       node representing the device the BootROM used to load the initial boot program.
+                                                       If the initial boot program is split into multiple stages, this represents the storage
+                                                       medium or device (e.g. used by fastboot) from which the very first stage was loaded by the BootROM.
+                                                       It may differ from the device from which later stages of the boot program or client program are loaded from, as this property isn't meant to represent those devices.
+                                                       A later stage of the boot program, or the client program, may use this information to favor the device in this property over others for loading later stages, or know the storage medium to flash an update to.
    ``stdout-path``         O     ``<string>``          A string that specifies the full path to the
                                                        node representing the device to be used for boot console output.
 If the character ":" is